ChilliDB Basics Quick Start: Search

 ii.
 All: this filter lists all of the contacts available to users in your database.

-To see how to create your own search filters in ChilliDB, please follow the link to our 'Search - Creating Custom Filters' article
+To see more in-depth information about how to create your own search filters in ChilliDB, and the various options available while doing so, please follow the link to our 'Search - Creating Custom Filters' article

 Adjusting the Search View Filters